 It’s no secret that healthcare costs are astronomical and not coming down anytime soon.
 Unfortunately, this is true whether you have insurance or not.
 We pay close to $12,000 a year + co-pays and deductibles for our family plan.
 The biggest slap in the face is the fact that it doesn’t even pay for the kind of healthcare our family uses the most.

-Because the cost of past hospital bills, out of network doctors, and alternative therapies, including supplements are all left on the table for many American families to deal with out of pocket.
+Unfortunately, the cost of past hospital bills, out of network doctors, and alternative therapies, including supplements, are all left on the table for many American families to deal with out of pocket.
 It is, therefore, imperative to budget for healthcare costs so you can pay for them in a timely manner.

 We touched on this topic a while ago, but it deserves a revisit because more and more people are going bankrupt from overdue medical bills.
 In fact, more than 65% of all bankruptcies in America are related to medical expenses.
 And, trust me, I understand the cost of this all too well.
+I have friends who have actually turned to online crowdfunding to raise money for medical bills.
+In fact, I’ve considered recently as well.
 In the interest of getting healthy and staying that way, let’s visit a few points below.

 Ask about Healthcare Accounts